 DVD-RW drive

-The directory "nc" contains all the files needed to run NeuronC.
-The "nc" directory contains the source codes for "nc", "stim" and "plotmod", along with some examples of neural circuit programs.
-The "pl" directory contains the source codes for "vid" and "hpflt" and "ibmflt" which are the graphics drivers for the video screen and plotter, respectively.
+In the Neuron-C package "nc.tgz", the directory "nc" contains all the files needed to run NeuronC.
+The "src" directory contains the source codes for "nc", and "plotmod", along with some examples of neural circuit programs.
+The "pl" directory contains the source codes for "vid" which is the graphics driver for the video screen.
 The "plot" directory contains the Ampex plot package which is the source code for the graphics language that "vid" and "hpflt" use.
 Normally the plot subroutines are compiled into a library called "libP.a" which is used when linking nc and plotmod.

 1) Uncompress and "un-tar" the distribution.
 This will make a directory called "nc" and several subdirectories: